holoviz/panel/doc/how_to/callbacks/periodic.md

 # Periodic callbacks

+This guide addresses how to set up per-session callbacks that run periodically.

+---

 Periodic callbacks allow periodically updating your application with new data.
 Below we will create a simple Bokeh plot and display it with Panel:

 ```{pyodide}